Jan 25, 2023

 How to monetize a website via affiliate marketing:

-- Create a website that focuses on recommending and promoting products or, post an item or service reviews related to your content.
+- Create an affiliate website that focuses on recommending and promoting products or, post an item or service reviews related to your content.

-- Join affiliate programs such as Hostinger and Amazon or search Affiliate networks like ShareASale and CJ Affiliate.
+- Join affiliate programs such as Hostinger and Amazon.
+Otherwise, search Affiliate tools or networks like ShareASale and CJ Affiliate.

 - Include affiliate links in your content organically.

 If your content offers value to the reader and you need support to grow your website, you can politely ask for donations.
 Not every reader will donate, but if you have enough traffic, you might earn enough to fully sustain your website and make some money on the side.

 Add the buttons as widgets and place them anywhere you like.
 Make sure the readers can find them easily.